 Nigerian Americans are Black.
 They are dark-skinned.
 They have African names.
 They wear their Blackness in the same skin that, we are told, is the primary determinant of life outcomes in America.
 They face the same police, hiring managers, landlords, loan officers, and school systems.
 And yet they outperform not only native-born Black Americans but white Americans as well, by virtually every measurable metric of socioeconomic success.

 This fact does not disprove the existence of racism.
 Racism exists.
 Discrimination exists.
-But this fact does something the current debate cannot survive: it introduces a new variable.
+But this fact does something the current debate cannot survive — it introduces a new variable.
 It suggests that something other than the system — something carried within a community, within a family, within a culture — plays a decisive role in determining outcomes.
 This idea is so threatening to the accepted view that the data must be ignored, explained away, or buried.

 The Numbers That Nobody Cites

 Nigerian Americans are not an anomaly.
 They are the most prominent example of a pattern so consistent that ignoring it requires active effort.
-The data extends across nearly every Black immigrant group in America:
+The data extends across nearly every Black immigrant group in America.

-- Ghanaian Americans: Median household income of approximately $69,000; 40% bachelor’s degree attainment (Census Bureau ACS, 2019)
+- Ghanaian Americans — Median household income of approximately $69,000 with 40% bachelor’s degree attainment (Census Bureau ACS, 2019)

-- Barbadian Americans: Income and education levels historically comparable to or exceeding the national white average
+- Barbadian Americans — Income and education levels historically comparable to or exceeding the national white average

-- Jamaican Americans: Median household income of approximately $58,000 — higher than the native-born Black median of $46,400; college enrollment rates significantly above the Black American average (Anderson, Pew Research Center, 2015; Thomas, Migration Policy Institute, 2012)
+- Jamaican Americans — Median household income of approximately $58,000, higher than the native-born Black median of $46,400.
+College enrollment rates significantly above the Black American average (Anderson, Pew Research Center, 2015; Thomas, Migration Policy Institute, 2012)

 African immigrants to the United States are the most educated immigrant group in America — more educated than Asian or European immigrants.